Healthcare professionals

 - Flyers for young people and parents

-- And a pair of nice @ease socks, to thank you for helping young people feel more confident 💚
+- You’ll get a cosy pair of @ease socks, our way of saying thanks for helping young people feel more grounded. 💚

 @ease is a non-profit organization offering free help to young people between 12 and 25.
 You can come by anytime, without an appointment, and talk with trained volunteers in a safe space, at one of our locations or through our online chat.
 At @ease, we focus on early recognition and open conversations about mental health, so that small struggles don’t turn into bigger challenges.